Mois de la francophonie 2026

 Let’s watch together Sous les figues (2021) by the talented Franco-Tunisian film director Erige Sehiri, set in an orchard in northwestern Tunisia during fig season.

-Credits Amine Mayoufi, Tunisia
+Credits Mahmoud Yahyaoui, Tunisia